 The Department of Communication Internship Program is designed to enrich a student's classroom activities and help the student gain real-world experience.
 Many employers look for potential workers who've had favorable critiques of their internships, and many offer their interns full-time employment after they graduate.
-Internships are available in broadcasting, journalism, public relations, management, and other areas relevant to the major.
+Internships are available in a variety of media companies and corporate communication offices.
+In a professional environment, students gain insight and knowledge in such areas as broadcasting, journalism, public relations, online & social media, magazine, corporate communication, event planning, and other areas relevant to the major.
 An internship is a great opportunity to test your knowledge and skills.
 All communication students are encouraged to apply.

 For current internship/employment information and to connect with our department on

 social media, please visit us on Facebook, Twitter and Pinterest.
 You may also call the Department of Communication office at 419.530.2005, or contact

 the internship program director, Lisa Bollman at Lisa.Bollman@utoledo.edu or 419.530.3346 or contact department chair Jeff Wilkinson at Jeffrey.Wilkinson@utoledo.edu or 419.530.1323.